superjcd/pydag2/README.md

 The good news is the tool is written and build with go, so it's light(Again, airflow is just too heavy), bad news is it seems not well documented, and its only documentation is written in chineses.
 But most of time it will not bother you, cuz pydag will connect it via its python sdk called `pygocron`(which will be install after installing the `pydag` automatically)。
 If you konw Chinese, you can go to gocron's homepage, otherwise you can go to [here](https://github.com/superjcd/pygocron) and follow the **Install the gocron** section to install gocron.

-> Although pydag can run a workflow locally ignoring the system you are using, but when it comes to the scheduling part, it is better to put on a Linux machine(eventually the workflow hand over to cron table)
+> Although pydag can run a workflow locally ignoring the system you are using, but when it comes to the scheduling part, it is better to run on a Linux machine(eventually the workflow hand over to cron table)

 ## How to use
 ### Build a workflow